Ruins of Adventure

 The Hall of Justice

 The “Hall of Justice” is a rather grandiose name for what is nothing more an abandoned warehouse that has been converted into a shrine devoted to Tyr, God of Justice.
-The temple has only been in the city for a few years, and has not yet caught on with this city of merchants and smiths, who are more interested in the letter of the law than they are in abstract concepts of justice.
+The temple has only been in the city for a few years, and has not yet caught on with this city of merchants and smiths.
 The High Justicar at the shrine is Jens Galt, a burly, bearded man with a gruff but hearty manner.
 He is determined to spread the worship of Tyr in Melvaunt, and his biggest coup so far has been the conversion of Argens Bruil, the bastard son of Lord Vanth Bruil.
 Through him, he was able to introduce a few clerics of Tyr into the City Guard in the hopes that their influence would have a good effect on the enforcement of the law.
 This was done with the approval of Halmuth Bruil, Argens’ half brother, which is astonishing considering that Lord Vanth only acknowledged paternity of Argens so that he could disinherit Halmuth.

 The Fountain of Fortune